vuquangtrong/esp32s3-gnss-base-station/README.md

----
-title: RTK GNSS Base Station using ESP32-S3 and Ublox ZED-F9P
+# RTK GNSS Base Station using ESP32-S3 and Ublox ZED-F9P

-description: Design and build a RTK GNSS Base Station to provide precise positioning service, which sends RTCM messages over a self-hosted NTRIP web server or an external Radio module, supports SD Card and USB Storage for post-processing purposes.
+Design and build a RTK GNSS Base Station to provide precise positioning service, which sends RTCM messages over a self-hosted NTRIP web server or an external Radio module, supports micro SD Card storage for post-processing purposes.
-slug: esp32-s3-gnss-base-station
----

-## Table of Content

 ## Hardware